 Fortunately, there are thousands of ways that your computer and the Internet can help you with your finances and/or your health -- as long as you're willing to put in the time and effort -- to first figure out how to help yourself, and, then, use that experience to help others.
-But, if you're going to just sit around and complain or regret what has happened to you, then, your computer can't help you.
+But, if you're just going to sit around and complain and blame the government or regret what has happened to you, then, your computer can't really help you.

-Then, think about the major challenges and problems that you had have to overcome and deal with during your life.
-Some examples may include things like raising a family, putting your kids through college, getting a college degree, improving your health, losing a lot of weight, serving in the military, overcoming abusive parents, helping others ... the list goes on and on.
+Then, think about the major challenges and problems that you had to overcome and deal with during your life.
+Some examples may include things like raising a family, putting your kids through college, getting a college degree, improving your health, losing a lot of weight, serving in the military, fighting city hall, overcoming abusive parents, helping others ... the list goes on and on.

-Then, think about what you're really good at -- writing? talking? planning? mathematics? raising your children? working? helping others? convincing others of your point of view? making friends? fixing things? ...
+Then, think about what you're really good at -- writing? talking? planning? science? mathematics? raising your children? working? tutoring? arguing? helping others? convincing others of your point of view? making new friends? fixing things? giving parties?...